ThibaultJanBeyer/DragSelect/deploying.md

 But if you are the project owner:

 1. do thorough testing
-2. bump version in .js file
-3. run `npm run build`
+2. `npm run rollup`
-4. you can deploy a new version by pushing to github
+3. you can deploy a new version by pushing to github (gh-pages will be build by travis)

-Since it uses the `docs/` folder for hosting on `github pages`.
 If this was successful, the next step is to publish the new version on `npm`:

 ```